AcutronicRobotics/HRIM/README.md

 }
 ```

-#### Script usage
+### Script usage

 To command structure would be the following:
 ```
-python hrim.py {show|generate} {path-to-component.xml} [1]
+python hrim.py {show|generate} {path-to-component.xml}
 ```
 Where:

 `{show|generate}` is mandatory and signifies the action to take:
-* `show` parses the passed module file and prints it's processed contents.
+* **show**: parses the passed module file and prints it's processed contents.
-* `generate` parses the passed module file and generates the corresponding .msg and/or .srv files to use with ROS2.
+* **generate**: parses the passed module file and generates the corresponding files to use with ROS2.
 The generated files will be located inside  a `generated` folder on the root of the repository.

-`{path-to-component.xml}` is mandatory and signifies the absolute path to one of the following files:
+`{path-to-component.xml}` is mandatory and signifies the path (either absolute or relative from the repository's root) to one of the following files:
+* models/actuator/gasdetector/gasdetector.xml
 * models/actuator/servo/servo.xml
 * models/actuator/servo/servo_clean.xml
 * models/actuator/gripper/gripper.xml